Rahma-Farag/Rahma-Farag/Head Pose Estimation/ReadMe.md

 Head pose implies a person's visual attention and interest.
 It plays an important role in many applications such as, human-machine interaction and driver assistance.

-This project is to get the head pose from '2D' landmarks not 3D landmarks in real time.
-To do this with the classical way they have to fit the 2d points with a 3d face model which is considered as a fitting technique.
-But in our case, it is not a deterministic solution and has its problems.
-Here comes the ML to replace the 3d fitting assumption, the camera parameters and the projection equations.

-We used the following to build our project :
+The goal of this project was to determine head pose from 2D landmarks in real time, rather than using 3D landmarks.
+Traditionally, this involves fitting the 2D points to a 3D face model, a process known as fitting.
+Instead, I utilized machine learning to eliminate the need for 3D fitting, as well as the camera parameters and projection equations.

+The project was built using:
- 1- dlib and mediapipe libraries for detecting the 2D face landmarks.
+1. Dlib and Mediapipe libraries for detecting 2D face landmarks.2.
+Data preprocessing (scaling and cleaning)
- 2- Different machine learning algorithms to predict 3 angles(yaw-pitch-roll) in real time.
+3. Fine-tuning machine learning algorithms to predict the three angles (yaw, pitch, and roll) in real time.